Skip to content

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks Illinois's aid office the specific question that matters for cost-of-attendance cap.
+This script asks Illinois's aid office the specific question that matters for loan-first displacement.

 Dear Illinois Financial Aid Office,